awesometim1/LinuxConfig/README.md

 A summary of software I installed and configuration changes made.

+Installed software

+        apache2, postgresqlmod-wsgi, pip, sqlalchemy, oauth2client, requests
+Configuration Changes
-Installed software: apache2, postgresql, mod-wsgi, pip, sqlalchemy, oauth2client, requests, Configuration Changes: Created user grader and gave sudo abilities, generated rsa keys with ssh-keygen, implemented ssh login on grader account, configured ufw to allow only 2200 for ssh 80 for http and 123 for ntp.
+1. Created user grader and gave sudo abilities
+2. Generated rsa keys with ssh-keygen and implemented ssh login on grader account
+3. configured ufw to allow only 2200 for ssh 80 for http and 123 for ntp.

 ##### Creating user grader and give sudo
 1. `sudo adduser grader`